-Start in a lunge position, front knee is bent over your ankle and back leg is straight back.
+Start in a lunge position, the front knee is bent over your ankle and back leg is straight back.
 Place both hands inside your foot.
 Place your hands directly under the shoulders.
 Allow your knee to open up slightly as you lean forward.
 Hold for a minute and then switch legs.

-From runner's lunge position, lower your back leg to the ground and walk your front foot to the opposite shoulder, and then place your knee on the ground.
+From runner’s lunge position, lower your back leg to the ground and walk your front foot to the opposite shoulder, and then place your knee on the ground.
 Your front leg should look like the number seven.
 Flex your front foot so it stays in place.
-Take a peak at your back foot and make sure it's straight.
+Take a peek at your back foot and make sure it’s straight.
 Place your hands in front of you and slowly lean forward.
 Go as far as your body will let you and hold for 1 to 3 minutes on each side.